 Fines for overstaying your visa expiration date are 300,000Rp per day and include additional hassles.

 There are three main visa types for visitors:

 Visa in Advance Visitors can apply for a visa before they arrive in Indonesia.
 Typically this is a visitor’s visa, which is valid for 30 or 60 days.
 Details vary by country; contact your nearest Indonesian embassy or consulate to determine processing fees and times.
 Note: this is the only way to obtain a 60-day visitor visa, even if you qualify for Visa on Arrival (VOA).

 Visa on Arrival Citizens of most countries may apply for a 30-day visa when they arrive at major airports and harbours.
 The cost is 528,000Rp, payable by cash (no coins) or credit card; other currencies are accepted in amounts equivalent to the fee in Rp.
 VOA renewals for 30 days are possible.

 Visa Free Citizens of most countries can receive a 30-day visa for free upon arrival.
-But note that this visa cannot be extended.
+This visa cannot be extended.

 If you have obtained one of the coveted 60-day visas in advance, be sure the immigration official at the airport gives you a 60-day tourist card.

 For further info on Indonesia’s visa situation, contact an Indonesian embassy.